Best Fiends boss Andrew Stalbow: When a hit turns into a brand

 Stalbow: We’re certainly not the first to come up with the idea.
 But I think that if I had to characterize where we think the market increasingly goes, there’s a lot of content choices out there.
 It’s the brands that cut through.
 I wouldn’t say we’ve built a brand yet, but we have the early foundations and positive signs.
 What a brand and a world give you, they give you the ability to do fun events, do fun community stuff.

 People get very intrigued about the story.
 If you asked Best Fiends players what they love about the game, they’re going on a journey to Mount Boom where everything really began and collecting characters and seeing little snippets of the story along the way.
-It keeps the engagement up for your game, but also it’s a good platform as you try to build out your business.
+It keeps the engagement up for your game, but also, it’s a good platform as you try to build out your business.

 I think everyone knows IP is important.
 As we all try to do more and more, the story and the world and characters become more important.
 But it’s always a balance as well.
 There’s a good opportunity for lots of different players in the space.
 Some games don’t necessarily tell as much of a story like we do, and they’ll also go on to be very successful.
 You have to do what works well for you.
 But brand and creativity is definitely an area we’re intrigued by.